kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Kill Kel Algwinn**
 - You must kill him yourself; reporting him to Uthar does not count.

-**Kill Saul Karath**
-- Saul can be found on the Leviathan Bridge, and does not count as dead until he cries out during the conversation after the fight.

 **Kill Selven**
 - Selven is the assassin that the government has a bounty out for on Taris.
 She can be found in the Lower City Apartments (West).